shashankcuber/Pre-trained-PPLM-Codon-Optimization/README.md

 python3 gradio_app.py
 ```
 Open => [PPLMCO Interface](http://0.0.0.0:7860)
-Server will start and in the terminal you can access the url (local or public) for opening it.
+Public URL is available in the terminal once the application is executed successfully.
 A sample interface of the tool:
 ![](./assets/Inteface-PPLM-CO-Tool.png)